Moseley: History

 Moseley local centre is formed around the Victorian shopping precinct known as Moseley Village, which forms part of a historical conservation area.
 Moseley and the surrounding areas were much developed after 1910, being built upon the once extensive farm land that was predominant in this area.
 The new properties being mostly of large houses, designed to cater for the Edwardian middle-class families that settled in the suburbs surrounding Birmingham's industrial centre.
 These large houses relied upon at least one servant or 'tweeny' as they were often termed, to help the lady of the house run the household.
 With the advent of the First World War, staff were hard to find to maintain houses of this size.
 The heating bills and high maintenance made them unpopular after the war and many were split into flats to cater for the requirements of the expanding working population who moved from the city centre as extensive redevelopment took place in the 1960s.

-In some respects Moseley and the surrounding area suffered a serious decline in the last part of the 20th century.
-Much property fell into neglect, and problems with crime, drugs and prostitution became commonplace in the areas bordering Balsall Heath.
-During this same period, however, with a great deal of cheap accommodation on offer, it is arguable that Moseley also enjoyed its most creative and cosmopolitan phase as the focus of artistic and student communities.
-In 1970s, the small triangular shaped green in the heart of Moseley village, which was then home to the underground public toilets, was a convenient meeting place for local youth, and was known as "Bog Island".

 Local band Ocean Colour Scene were active in the mid-1990s British Britpop–indie scene with songs such as "The Riverboat Song", inspired by locations within the suburb of Moseley.
 Their most successful album (in terms of weeks on chart) was Moseley Shoals.
 Moseley is also the birthplace of Nick Rhodes of Duran Duran.

-The politician Joseph Chamberlain had his Birmingham residence at Highbury, near the edge of Moseley.
-The property was entrusted to the city after Chamberlain's death and is currently used for multiple occasions under the purview of the Chamberlain Highbury Trust.
+The politician Joseph Chamberlain had his Birmingham residence at Highbury Hall, near the edge of Moseley.
+The property was entrusted to the city after Chamberlain's death and since 2016 has been in the care of the Chamberlain Highbury Trust.

+Culture and community

+The Moseley Community Trust (MCT) invests in the social and physical capital of the area.
+Established with funding from charitable trust funds and with the support of the Moseley and Kings Heath Ward Committee, the MCT is now managing a series of initiatives to improve the environment of Moseley.
+The Moseley Society exists to protect the heritage of the area; meetings of the Society discuss and debate a wide range of local issues and the interests of its residents.
+The Moseley Forum organise a monthly farmers' market.